Sewer56/Reloaded.WPF/Docs/Getting-Started.md

 Note: The default theme is not compulsory, you may simply use the core `Reloaded.WPF` package for the utilities only if desired.

-**Reloaded.WPF is not yet currently on NuGet and will not be until a base set of controls are complete, please instead add the repository as a submodule, add existing project to your solution and add a project reference to it.**

 ## Installing Reloaded.WPF Components

 ### Theme